-Panorama Necto and Tableau Enterprise are prominent competitors in the business intelligence and analytics sector.
-While Panorama Necto appeals with competitive pricing and support, Tableau Enterprise leads with superior advanced features deemed worth the investment.
+Panorama Necto and Tableau Enterprise are competing products in the business intelligence sector.
+While Panorama Necto offers compelling pricing and support options, Tableau Enterprise stands out for its advanced features, making it justified in terms of value.

 This saves a significant amount of time, particularly for reports that would have needed around fifty people.